It's right in the thick of a hot, wet summer in Cambodia and you should definitely consider wearing cool clothing to combat the heat.

 Cool linen or natural fibre only, nothing man made unless you get something specialised that draws the sweat away from your skin.

 Both Sam and Jesse speak well.
 In addition to the fibre, always powder your whole body (it absorbs sweat and cools you).
 Sorry, I don't know if you are a man or woman.
 For women, wear a skirt past your knees.
 You can wear pants but the Khmer will consider you more traditional if you wear a modest skirt.
 As for the blouse, something simple that does not show your bra through it.
-For gentlemen, wear nice pants and a button-up dress shirt, a tie would be appreciated. over 7 years ago
+For gentlemen, wear nice pants and a button-up dress shirt, a tie would be appreciated. almost 8 years ago